wduquette/value/journal.md

     *   Verified that MyValue::to_string() can convert Datum::Other to string
         when needed.
     *   Verified that we can do the whole shimmer dance on to_other.
+*   As value8.rs, began cleaning up the code to produce MoltValue.
+    *   Removed MyWrapper, as we didn't seem to need it.
+    *   Renamed "My*" to "Molt*".
+    *   Replaced MoltValue::to_string() with "impl Display for MoltValue".
+    *   Don't need to implement FromStr: you don't parse a string to get a MoltValue; you just provide a string.

 ## 2019-06-05
 *   Added RGB, as a type that supports FromStr and std::fmt::Display.